 Care:

-Keep the nest temperature between 23C and 26C.
-In the wild, leafcutters are accustomed to an extremely stable temperature that varies around 1C underground all year round.
-The most important thing, however, is that you measure the temperature where the mold is located.
-Many people measure the temperature inside the housing and this is never accurate.
-You will need a thermometer with a probe that you can place in the nest.
+Keep the nest temperature between 23°C and 26°C. In the wild, leafcutter ants are accustomed to an extremely stable underground temperature that fluctuates around 1°C year-round.
+The most important thing, however, is to measure the temperature where the fungus is located.
+Many people measure the temperature in the enclosure, and this is never accurate.
+You'll need a thermometer with a probe that you can place in the nest.
 This is the only accurate way to measure the ants' temperature.